sirintra/PMC-PC-training/docs/source/snakemake.rst

 .. important::

    Just like Python, correct indentation is important in Snakemake.
    Snakemake uses the indentation to work out different components of each rule.

 .. warning::

-   Just like python, you can use either tabs or spaces for indentation (don’t use both!).
+   Like python, you can use either tabs or spaces for indentation (don’t use both!).

 .. note::